pelotech/drone-helm3/README.md

 * Deploy your service
 * Delete your service

 The plugin is inpsired by [drone-helm](https://github.com/ipedrazas/drone-helm), which fills the same role for Helm 2.
-It provides a comparable feature-set and the configuration settings are backwards-compatible.
+It provides a comparable feature-set and the configuration settings are backward-compatible.

 ## Example configuration